Overview

 Important Notes

-- Dynamic Loads - For dynamic operating conditions, use dynamic load ratings for life calculations
+- Dynamic loads - For dynamic operating conditions, use the dynamic load ratings for service life calculations

-- Preload Effects - Preload reduces available external load capacity
+- Preload effect - Preload reduces the available external load capacity

-- Installation Errors - Installation errors generate additional internal loads
+- Mounting errors - Mounting errors generate additional internal loads

 Technical Support

-For complex load conditions or special applications, please contact the myonic application engineering team for detailed load analysis and bearing selection.
+For complex load cases or special applications, we recommend contacting sales@eb-system.com for a detailed load analysis and bearing selection.